lightbend/config/HOCON.md

  - environment variables always become a string value, though if an app asks for another type automatic type conversion would kick in

-## Open issues

- - should a few more special characters be banned from unquoted strings, to allow future extensions?